Siobhan: I don’t think MDMA changes your nature at all.

 MDMA also facilitates states of positive mood, and alleviates anxiety.Human pharmacology of 3,4-methylenedioxymethamphetamine (“ecstasy”): psychomotor performance and subjective effects (Cami et al., 2000)Subjective and hormonal effects of 3,4-methylenedioxymethamphetamine (MDMA) in humans (Harris et al., 2002)The subjective effects of MDMA and mCPP in moderate MDMA users (Tancer & Johanson, 2001)

-Furthermore, MDMA has been shown to enhance emotional empathy,MDMA enhances emotional empathy and prosocial behavior (Hysek et al., 2013) and although some autistic people have emotional empathy in excess, they may still benefit from temporary emotional empathy enhancement to combat selective/fluctuating empathy as a result of a decreased theory of mind.
+Furthermore, MDMA has been shown to enhance emotional empathy,MDMA enhances emotional empathy and prosocial behavior (Hysek et al., 2013) and although research shows the emotional empathy of autistic people is intact or even elevated,The Empathy Imbalance Hypothesis of Autism: A Theoretical Approach to Cognitive and Emotional Empathy in Autistic Development (Smith, 2017) they may still benefit from temporary emotional empathy enhancement to combat selective/fluctuating empathy as a result of issues with cognitive empathy (largely stemming from alexithymia).

 Researchers and investigators have also noted MDMA’s capacity to help people talk openly and honestly about themselves and their relationships, without the use of defensive mechanisms.https://www.tandfonline.com/doi/abs/10.1080/02791072.1986.10472364Findings from a Collective Case Study of the MDMA/Ecstasy Experiences of Adults on the Autism Spectrum: Transcript from Psychedelic Science 2013 | MAPS Bulletin Annual Report